 The Philippines is renowned as one of the countries most susceptible to tropical natural disasters due to its geographical location, experiencing numerous devastating typhoons, earthquakes, volcanic eruptions, and other calamities (Domingo & Manejar, 2018).
-Alcayna et al. (2016) further note that the well-being of its inhabitants, especially those living in poverty, is frequently jeopardized, classifying the Philippines among the nations most vulnerable to climate-related events.
+Alayna et al. (2016) further note that the well-being of its inhabitants, especially those living in poverty, is frequently jeopardized, classifying the Philippines as one of the nations most vulnerable to climaterelated events.
 Recognizing these challenges, the Philippine government has prioritized disaster risk by investing heavily in disaster preparedness and initiatives aimed at reducing population exposure and vulnerability at both national and local levels.